Jon9851/You-Matter-/README.md

 * The style of you matter was choosen for the simple design of the website which is easy to follow and use.

 * ### Color Scheme
-* Black and Yellow where eventually choosen for the project with some small, degsin changes to the sections due add more color to the pages.
+* Black and Yellow where eventually choosen for the project with some small, degsin changes to the sections due to the color visibilty on the pages.
 The orginal color that i started with was red and black this was changed to visibilty on the pages as the text was hard to read in certain places.

 ![Hex Color](assets/readme-images/hexcolor.png)